jonno312/applied_regression_analysis/README.md

 ## Description

 This is a (bare-bones, first-draft) textbook on applied regression analysis.
-It's for a course I teach at a school of public health.
-Many of the students are clinicians and haven't done math in a while.
-Last year, I got the sense that many of my students wanted an organized, "Just the facts, ma'am"-style treatment of the material that focused more on concepts and less on math.
+It's a "Just the facts, ma'am"-style treatment of the material that focuses more on concepts and less on math.
-So, this is that treatment.

 ## Using the Textbook